Columbus Community Hospital

 After graduating from college, Austin took on the role of head strength and conditioning coach at Nebraska Wesleyan, designing and implementing workout program for 14 sports teams.
 He has also worked as a personal trainer at a private training facility.

-CSPC FlyerFrequently Asked Questions
+CSPC FlyerFrequently asked questions

 Q: My son/daughter is currently playing a sport.
 Is this training okay for them?

 A: Yes.
 Junior high, high school and college-aged athletes around the country are training in season.
 Research shows that in-season training can be very impactful for maintaining and/or improving muscular endurance, strength, power and joint stability and preventing injury.
-In-season athletes' programs are modified based on their practice/competition schedule, and any training they receive at their school.
+In-season athletes' programs are modified based on their practice/competition schedule and any training they receive at their school.

 Q: My son/daughter doesn’t respond well when I try to help them with training.
 Is this something you can help with?